trevv-tha/trevv-tha/README.md

 - 🌱 Currently learning: **TailwindCSS, Node.js, and modern UI/UX practices**
 - 🔭 Working on: **my portfolio website and a series of creative landing pages**
 - 🤖 Exploring: **AI tools for design and web workflows (ChatGPT, MidJourney, Figma AI)**
-- ⚡ Fun fact: I see websites as “digital posters” — every pixel has a story.
+- ⚡ Fun fact: I see websites as “digital posters” where every pixel has a story.

 ---